“A passionate album by a wonderful songwriter.”

-Her last cd, a 16-song retrospective entitled Moving On, Looking Back are vivid evocations of what have become American archetypes: searching for freedom on the open road, the joy of letting one’s inner bad girl out, even for a while, waiting for Prince Charming to ride up “on a black Harley.”
-“Cinderella’s Sister is a song that’s been percolating inside me since I was about 14”, says Dana.
-“It’s an anthem for anyone who has ever felt cast aside and misunderstood - and really, who hasn’t?”
+The songs included on her last cd, a 16-song retrospective entitled Moving On, Looking Back, have been called 'vivid evocations of what have become American archetypes: searching for freedom on the open road, the joy of letting one’s inner bad girl out, even for a while', waiting for Prince Charming to ride up “on a black Harley.”
+“Cinderella’s Sister" is a song that’s been percolating inside me since I was about 14”, says Dana.
+“It’s an anthem for anyone who has ever felt cast aside and misunderstood - and well, really, who hasn’t?”

-Born and raised in Toronto, Dana attributes her Canadian upbringing to helping her discover her artistry.
-LaCroix’s father, a former singer who performed with Canadian vocal group, The Halifax Three, (which included the late Denny Doherty, lead singer of the Mamas and the Papas), was her first musical influence.
+Born and raised in Toronto, LaCroix grew up on the sounds of the folk music of the 1960's.
+Her father, a former singer who performed with Canadian vocal group, The Halifax Three, in which he shared vocals with the late Denny Doherty, another Canadian singer who went on to become the voice of the Mamas and the Papas, was her first musical influence.
 One of her earliest memories is of listening to the different voices on her Dad’s old LPs and trying to guess which was his.

-Growing up at home, music was in the air she breathed.
+Growing up at home music was in the air she breathed.
 “I learned from the cradle that music is something that people share on an everyday level,” LaCroix says.
-“I think it’s a shame that so many people are raised experiencing music as something that is on a screen or made only by professionals.
+“I think it’s a shame that so many kids grow up thinking of music as something that is on a screen or made only by professionals.
 Back in the old days making music together was a social norm for families and communities.
 I was lucky to have been raised that way.”